coq/coq/doc/sphinx/language/gallina-extensions.rst

 .. flag:: Printing All

-   Coercions, implicit arguments, the type of pattern matching, but also notations (see :ref:`syntaxextensionsandinterpretationscopes`) can obfuscate the behavior of some tactics (typically the tactics applying to occurrences of subterms are sensitive to the implicit arguments).
+   Coercions, implicit arguments, the type of pattern matching, but also notations (see :ref:`syntaxextensionsandnotationscopes`) can obfuscate the behavior of some tactics (typically the tactics applying to occurrences of subterms are sensitive to the implicit arguments).
 Turning this flag on deactivates all high-level printing features such as coercions,